Hexprotect vs. Armor Ball Cost Comparison

 Surface coverage 91% coverage from ball packing geometry Up to 99% coverage from interlocking hexagonal tiles

-Wind exposure Armor Ball AQUA provides water-ballasted resistance to 75 MPH Hexprotect AQUA provides self-loading resistance to 130+ MPH
+Wind exposure Armor Ball AQUA provides water-ballasted resistance to 75 MPH Hexprotect AQUA tiles are pre-loaded to 100%–300% of basic weight, rated to 130+ MPH

 Algae and UV control Good for budget-sensitive sunlight reduction Better when near-complete UV blockage is required